aeturrell/skimpy/README.rst

 Welcome
 -------

 Welcome to *skimpy*! *skimpy* is a light weight tool that provides summary statistics about variables in data frames within the console.
-Think of it as a super version of `df.summary()`.
+Think of it as a super version of `df.describe()`.

 Quickstart
 ----------